 While it’s not always known as a budget-friendly destination for visitors, Tulum is much less expensive when you actually live there.

-For modest accommodations in a one-bedroom in Tulum Town (Downtown), you’ll likely spend about $1000 USD per month for your apartment and bills.
-Of course, the nicer the place and the closer it is to the beach, the more you’ll spend.
+For modest accommodations in a one-bedroom in Tulum Town (Downtown), you’ll likely spend about $1000 USD monthly for your apartment and bills.
+Of course, the nicer the place and closer to the beach, the more you’ll pay.

 However, for those who love Tulum’s beachy and boho vibes, that’s money well spent.
-If you love beaches, warm weather, yoga, and nightlife, Tulum just might be your dream place to live in Mexico.
+If you love beaches, warm weather, yoga, and nightlife, Tulum might be the best place to live in Mexico by the beach for you.

 By Bradley of Dream Big Travel Far